-For those machines licensed under an age related number a new tax disc will be issued and the old disc will have to be returned to the D.V.L.A.
-Current MOT certificates will have to be sent to the D.V.L.A. to be amended.
+For those machines licensed under an age related number the current MOT certificates will have to be sent to the D.V.L.A. to be amended.

 The new registration document will show that the registration mark as ‘NOT TRANSFERABLE’ to any other vehicle.

 These points are important so please read them carefully: